Shane-Walsh/Budget-Buddy/README.md

-# Budget Buddy
+## Budget Buddy

+###### Personal project to refamiliarize myself with JavaScript ES5

-### JavaScript budget planning application to keep track of financial income and expenses.
+Very basic budget planning web app to keep track of monthly financial incomes and expenses.